awsdocs/aws-net-developer-guide/doc_source/sso-tutorial-app-only.md

 This action adds the test AWS account to the organization as the *management account*\.
 If you have additional test accounts, you can invite them to join the organization, but doing so isn't necessary for this tutorial\.

-### AWS SSO<a name="w155aac15b7c35c15b3c11"></a>
+### IAM Identity Center<a name="w155aac15b7c35c15b3c11"></a>

-Go to the [AWS Single Sign\-On console](https://console.aws.amazon.com/singlesignon/) and enable AWS SSO\.
+Go to the [IAM Identity Center console](https://console.aws.amazon.com/singlesignon/) and enable SSO\.
 Perform email verification if necessary\.
-For more information, see [Enable AWS SSO](https://docs.aws.amazon.com/singlesignon/latest/userguide/step1.html) in the [AWS Single Sign\-On User Guide](https://docs.aws.amazon.com/singlesignon/latest/userguide/)\.
+For more information, see [Enable IAM Identity Center](https://docs.aws.amazon.com/singlesignon/latest/userguide/step1.html) in the [IAM Identity Center User Guide](https://docs.aws.amazon.com/singlesignon/latest/userguide/)\.

 Then, perform the following configuration\.

-#### Configure AWS SSO<a name="w155aac15b7c35c15b3c11b7b1"></a>
+#### Configure IAM Identity Center<a name="w155aac15b7c35c15b3c11b7b1"></a>

 1. Go to the **Settings** page\.
 Look for the **"User portal URL"** and record the value for later use in the `sso_start_url` setting\.

-1. In the banner of the AWS Management Console, look for the AWS Region that was set when you enabled AWS SSO\.
+1. In the banner of the AWS Management Console, look for the AWS Region that was set when you enabled SSO\.
 This is the dropdown menu to the left of the AWS account ID\.
 Record the Region code for later use in the `sso_region` setting\.
 This code will be similar to `us-east-1`\.

 1. Create an SSO user as follows: